tuanrpt/MOST/README.md

 # MOST: Multi-Source Domain Adaptation via Optimal Transport for Student-Teacher Learning

-This is the implementation of **Multi-Source Domain Adaptation via Optimal Transport for Student-Teacher Learning** (MOST) model.
+This is the implementation of **Multi-Source Domain Adaptation via Optimal Transport for Student-Teacher Learning** (MOST) model which was accepted at UAI 2021.

 ## Setup